Women may be better suited to Formula E than F1, says Jorda

 Claire Williams, deputy principal of the family-run Williams Formula One team, expressed her firm opposition to that idea when asked about it at pre-season testing in Barcelona last week.

-“I think women should be able to compete alongside men,” she said.“Why would you segregate them?
+“I think women should be able to compete alongside men,” she said.
+“Why would you segregate them?

 “We’ve always been a sport that has allowed women to compete alongside men...so why would we now want to make what I view as a regressive step by creating an all-women championship?”